earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 ### Paths

-Similar to a key in leveldb or a path in a filesystem, each document is stored at a specific path.
+Similar to a key in leveldb or a path in a filesystem, each document is stored at a specific **path**.

 Rules:

 ```
-PATH_PUNCTUATION = "/'()-._~!$&+,:=@%"  // double quote is not included
+// note that double quote is not included,
+// it's just part of our notation in this specification
+PATH_PUNCTUATION = any of "/'()-._~!$&+,:=@%"

 PATH_CHARACTER = ALPHA_LOWER + ALPHA_UPPER + DIGIT + PATH_PUNCTUATION

-PATH_SEGMENT = "/" PATH_CHARACTER+
+PATH_SEGMENT = "/" + one or more PATH_CHARACTER
-PATH = PATH_SEGMENT+
+PATH = one or more PATH_SEGMENT
 ```

 * A path MUST be between 2 and 512 characters long (inclusive).
 * A path MUST begin with a `/`
 * A path MUST NOT end with a `/`
-* A path MUST NOT begin with `/@`
+* A path MUST NOT begin with `/@`, but it may contain `/@` in the middle.
-* A path MUST NOT contain `//` (because each path segment must have at least one `PATH_CHARACTER`)
+* A path MUST NOT contain `//` (because each `PATH_SEGMENT` must have at least one `PATH_CHARACTER`)
+* Paths are case sensitive.
 * Paths MAY contain upper and/or or lower case ASCII letters plus the punctuation and numbers described above.
-Paths are case sensitive.
 * Paths MUST NOT contain any characters except those listed above.
-To include other characters such as spaces, double quotes, or non-ASCII characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
+To include other characters such as spaces, double quotes, emojis, or other non-ASCII characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 First encode the string as utf-8, then percent-encode the utf-8 bytes.
-* A path MUST contain at least one `!` character, anywhere, IF AND ONLY IF the document is ephemeral (has a non-null `deleteAfter`).
+* A path MUST contain one or more `!` characters, anywhere, IF AND ONLY IF the document is ephemeral (because `deleteAfter` is non-null).
+See the section on [Ephemeral Documents](#ephemeral-documents-deleteafter).

 In the following examples, `...` is used to shorten author addresses for easier reading.
 `...` is not actually related to the Path specification.